Falmouth-Games-Academy/comp220-portfolio/README.md

 https://docs.google.com/document/d/1lxwIw97dXd98MP8qnqwXaFcf5OI3C4ArnbVfRzrBhM0/edit?usp=sharing

+# Plan for next iteration
+* Due to scope, project will be scaled down and focus will be shifted toward rendering shadows.
+* Some errors were generated with the bunny model.
+This seems to be an error with assimp not loading in hiearchal information for the head.
+Rather than investigate the issue, the pigeon will be used instead.
+* Frame rate has dropped significantly since animations were added.
+This turns out to be because of the keyframe search occurring for each bone, each frame.
+This will be mitigated by using a map or similar data structure for the next iteration.
+Interestingly, this only seems to affect the Debug build.

 # Resources
 **Bone animation**
 https://www.khronos.org/opengl/wiki/Skeletal_Animation  - Guide to the shader code behind bone animation.
 It recommends sending a quaternion and offset to the shader, which could be an optimisation in a future revision.